kmattioli/2019__cis_trans_MPRA/README.md

 MPRA analysis runs in R and requires the MPRAnalyze package.
 RNA-seq analysis also runs in R and requires the DESeq2 and edgeR/limma packages.

+This software is open source under the MIT License.

 [![DOI](https://zenodo.org/badge/209191347.svg)](https://zenodo.org/badge/latestdoi/209191347)